Task-Adaptive Negative Envision for Few-Shot Open-Set Recognition: Introduction

+Our method is validated by extensive experiments on public benchmarks for both \fsor and \gfsor problems.
+In summary, our contributions are as follows: \begin{enumerate} \item We provide a threshold-free solution for few-shot open-set recognition (\fsor), where we extend classifier with negative prototypes that compute task-adaptive rejection boundaries.

+\item We provide a study of the negative prototype generator design and experimentally demonstrate an optimal solution involving task-level knowledge for negative envision.
+In addition, we propose an efficient and novel training strategy, \textit{conjugate training}, to facilitate the learning process.

-\item Evaluated on four benchmarks, our approach achieves SOTA performance on \fsor tasks.
-Especially, we are able to improve the open-set robustness by large margin.
-We further formulate the generalized FSOR problem and validate the effectiveness of our method on this new task. \end{enumerate}
+\item Extensively evaluated on public benchmarks, our approach is able to achieve SOTA performance.
+We further formulate the problem of generalized FSOR where our method is also shown to be effective. \end{enumerate}